shyamz-22/apprunner-go-runtime-app/README.md

 > We use [eddiewebb/queue@2.2.1] orb for queuing workflows.
 > To enable this you have to allow third party uncertified orbs in `Organization Settings > Security`

-### Create CircleCI Deployer User
+### Create CircleCI Deployer Role
-This [user](app-runner-deployer-cfn.yml) has an attached policy with permission only to start deployment and read only permissions for listing services and operations.
+This [Role](app-runner-ci-cfn.yml) has an attached policy with permission only to start deployment and read only permissions for listing services and operations.

 > [!NOTE]
 > You can deploy this stack while the App Runner Service is being created.
 You only need the Service ARN